Practical Steps for Accessing Files on a RAID Disk Without a Working NAS Uniview VS-R5220-B2T

 By following these precautions, the additional data loss risks associated with remote access to NAS devices can be significantly reduced.

-Although NAS VS-R5220-B2T can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VS-R5220-B2T can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view